JosephDavisC/claude_hackathon/transfer-eval-tool/README.md

 ## How to Use

 1. Enter your name and intended major
-2. Upload your Bellevue College transcript (PDF or image) OR paste text
+2. Upload your College transcript (PDF or image) OR paste text
 3. Click "Evaluate Transfer Credits"
 4. View your detailed transfer report with 157 real BC→UW course mappings
 5. Download PDF or generate advisor request email